psoerensen/qgg/cran-comments.md

 ## Resubmission
 This is a resubmission where I have:

+* Corrected Date Field.

+## Resubmission
+This is a resubmission where I have:

 * Corrected description text.
 * Removed print statements in functions.
 * Ensured that functions do not write in users home filespace by default.